-It’s back to school time, which means here comes the cold and flu season!
-UGH!!!!
+Say it ain’t so……cold and flu season!
+UGH, not again!!!!
 I’m not looking forward to it, but I am trying to prepare.
 Here’s a list of some ideas / tips on what I am working on with the kids at home on how to prevent cold and flu this season.

 I have searched long and hard for vitamins that my kids like and actually eat that I felt were healthy.
-A friend recommended a brand called Nordic Naturals, I ordered them and we love them.
+A friend recommended a brand called Nordic Naturals & Mary Ruth, I ordered them and we love them.

 My 10 year old already knows the drill.
 But my 4 year old…. we are working on it daily.
 Constant reminders if you cough or sneeze, do so into your arm or in a tissue if available.
 If you blow your nose, you must wash hands and or sanitize immediately.
 I’ve also attached a little sanitizer to their backpacks in case no sink is available.